Umar Kremlev: Later life

-In 2010, Kremlev officially changed his name from Umar Lutfulloyev.
-Possible reasons for the name change include trading a Tajik surname for a more Russian sounding one, and attempting to distance himself from a youthful criminal history, including a conviction for extortion in 2004 and battery in 2007.
+In 2010, he officially changed his surname from Lutfulloyev to Kremlev, his new surname translating literally to "of the Kremlin."
+Possible reasons for the name change include trading a Tajik surname for one that sounds more Russian, and attempting to distance himself from a youthful criminal history, which includes a conviction for extortion in 2004 and battery in 2007.
+Around this time, he joined the Night Wolves, a biker gang backed by the Russian government, eventually taking a leadership role in the organization.

-It is claimed that Kremlev worked in a transport company Transstroykom LLC and from 2009 to 2012 he served as President of Center for Strategic Development and Modernization.
+It is claimed that Kremlev worked for a transport company, Transstroykom LLC, and from 2009 to 2012 served as President of the Centre for Strategic Development and Modernisation.

-In 2016, with the support of the leadership of the Federal Security Service of the Russian Federation, in particular Alexey Rubizhny, he became Secretary General and then President of the Boxing Federation of Russia.
-Kremlev claims that the federation exists on private funds and does not receive financial injections from government.
-The main sponsors of the federation are the bookmaker company Liga Stavok and the National Lottery, which, according to Proekt's investigation, actually belong to Kremlev himself.
-Also among the federation's partners was the car dealer Rolf, which, according to investigation, also came under Kremlev's control.
+In 2016, with the support of the leadership of the Federal Security Service of the Russian Federation – in particular Alexey Rubizhny – he became Secretary General and then President of the Boxing Federation of Russia.
+Kremlev claims that the federation operates on private funds and does not receive financial injections from the government.
+The federation's main sponsors are the bookmaker Liga Stavok and the National Lottery, which, according to an investigation by Proekt, actually belong to Kremlev himself.
+Also among the federation's partners was the car dealer Rolf, which, according to the same investigation, also came under Kremlev's control.

-In 2020-2023, with the assistance of state structures, Kremlev gained significant control over the Russian betting market.
+Between 2020 and 2023, with the assistance of state structures, Kremlev gained significant control over the Russian betting market.
 This was facilitated by legislative changes initiated at a high level.
-In 2020, a law on a single betting accounting center was passed, and in 2021, a decree by Russian President Vladimir Putin appointed Kremlev's company TsUPIS as the single operator of all bookmaker betting in the country.
-Kremlev also became the beneficiary of three of Russia's largest betting companies: Fonbet, Pari and Liga Stavok.
+In 2020, a law on a single betting accounting centre was passed, and in 2021, a decree by Russian President Vladimir Putin appointed Kremlev's company, TsUPIS, as the sole operator of all bookmaker betting in the country.
+Kremlev also became the beneficiary of three of Russia's largest betting companies: Fonbet, Pari, and Liga Stavok.
 In addition, he gained control over the Unified Gambling Regulator, which was created to oversee betting activities.

 In 2020, he was elected president of the International Boxing Association (IBA).
-Kremlev's election caused mixed reactions in the international boxing community due to his past and ties to Russian authorities.
-Under Kremlev's leadership, the IBA signed a sponsorship contract with Gazprom, which intensified conflict with the International Olympic Committee (IOC).
-It organizes international tournaments not recognized by the IOC.
+Kremlev's election caused mixed reactions in the international boxing community owing to his past and his ties to Russian authorities.
+Under Kremlev's leadership, the IBA signed a sponsorship contract with Gazprom, which intensified the conflict with the International Olympic Committee (IOC).
+The IBA organises international tournaments that are not recognised by the IOC.
 In 2023, Kremlev was part of the official Russian delegation during the Russian president's visit to China.